 - Leverage the integrity of the arts to create an authentic and meaningful learning environment

-The world we live in will only continue to become more complex, and it’s up to us to adjust to its complexities.
+The world we live in will only continue to become more complex, and it’s up to schools to ensure that students are equipped to adjust to its complexities.
 As the U.S. Department of Education states, it’s more important than ever that our students and future leaders:

 And students can do exactly that with high-quality STEAM education.

-If you want to learn more about STEAM education and want to see how a few of our XQ schools are putting this approach to education in practice, check out these blogs:
+Learn more about STEAM education and how some of the XQ schools are putting this approach to education in practice here:

 - XQ Super Schools Are Steaming Ahead to the Future of Work